 Hyaluronic acid, which is produced by connective tissue cells (so-called fibroblasts), is found in almost all types of tissue in our body and is located outside the cells.

-Functions of Hyaluronic Acid
+Functions of hyaluronic acid

 The 4 components of cartilage: